raphigaziano/TIE/doc/source/api/tag.rst

    Each `tag` parameter should be either a string of the tag's regular expression (or an already compiled regex object), or an instance of :class:`Tag<tie.tag.Tag>` (or of any class inheriting from it).
-   Instanciating you Tag objects manually allows you to adjust their behaviour, either by tweaking their default parmaters or by using a custom subclass.
+   Instanciating your Tag objects manually allows you to adjust their behaviour, either by tweaking their default parameters or by using a custom subclass:

    ::